NixOS/rfcs/rfcs/0000-plan-dynanism.md

 Many languages now support very large library ecosystems, with dependencies expressed in a language-specific package manager.
 To this new generation of developers, the distro (or homebrew) is a crufty relic from an earlier age to bootstrap modernity, and then be forgotten about.

-Right now, to deal with these packages, we either convert by hand, or commit lots generated code into Nixpkgs.
+Right now, to deal with these packages, we either convert by hand, or commit lots of generated code into Nixpkgs.
-But it's don't think it's either of those is healthy or sustainable.
+But I don't think either of those options are healthy or sustainable.
 The problem with the first is sheer effort; we'll never be able to keep up.
 The problem with the second is bloating Nixpkgs but more importantly reproducability: If someone wants to update that generated code it is unclear how.
 All these mean that potential users coming from this new model of development find Nix / Nixpkgs cumbersome and unsuited to their needs.